JasonMDev/curriculum-vitae/summaries/qualifications.md

 # SUMMARY OF THE SPECIFIC QULIFICATION

-## DataQUest Datra Analyst and Data Science Tracks
+## DataQuest Data Analyst and Data Science Tracks

 ## CareerFoundry Web Developer Certificate
 CareerFoundry is a 6-month intensive training program for web developers, specializing in Ruby on Rails and front-end development.
 I graduated the program in April 2016.